bggolden11/Wait-Less/README.md

     - [Docker Run](#docker-run)
   - [Demo](#demo)

-## Introduction
-Wait-Less is an Android/IOS application that allows users to easily manage their resturatants.
-The frontend of the application is built using [flutter](https://flutter.dev/) and the backend is built using Java and is running on Azure's serverless platform [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) along with MSSQL as the database.
-The CI/CD was built using [Github Actions](https://github.com/features/actions).

 ## How To Run Backend Locally
 Running locally allows you to access all api through local host